-In this article, we’ll take a deeper look at account takeovers, the tactics hackers use and why ATOs are on the rise.
-Once you have the full picture, I’ll explain why passwordless authentication based on the FIDO2 protocol is your best defense.
+In this article, we’ll take a deep look at customer account takeovers, the types of attacks hackers use to steal credentials and why ATOs are on the rise.
+Once you have the full picture, I’ll explain how eliminating passwords completely is your best defense.
+Removing all passwords begins with the FIDO2 protocol, but it doesn’t end there.

 What’s a typical account takeover?